play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 sed -i 's/Link Extractor/Super Link Extractor/g' www/index.php
 ```

-Verify this by reloading the web interface and then revert changes:
+Verify that the changes made locally do not reflect in the running service by reloading the web interface and then revert changes:

 ```.term1
 git reset --hard